Abhi-coder-crypto/ProductCatalog/replit.md

 ## Overview

 This is a digital catalogue application for Forever Living Products, an e-commerce platform showcasing health and wellness products across multiple categories (Drinks, Bee Products, Nutritionals, Weight Management, Skincare, Personal Care, and Household items).
-The application provides a clean, modern interface for browsing products with detailed information including features, benefits, ingredients, and usage instructions.
+The application provides a clean, modern interface with a yellow-white brand theme for browsing products with detailed information including features, benefits, ingredients, and usage instructions.

+## Recent Updates (November 2025)

+- **Yellow-White Theme**: Implemented brand colors throughout the website with yellow (#FFB81C) as primary color
+- **Hero Banner**: Added Forever Living banner image to homepage
+- **Search Functionality**: Fully functional search on all pages supporting product names and product IDs/hashcodes (#XXX format)
+- **Mobile Responsive**: Optimized for all screen sizes with mobile-first design approach
+- **Enhanced UI**: Updated category cards, product cards, and product detail pages with improved styling and hover effects

 ## User Preferences